A relative approach to opinion formation: Model

 \begin{itemize} \item[$\circ$] Agent $i$'s \textit{attentiveness} is defined as her total susceptibility towards the population, and can be quantified by $\sum_j a_{ij}$. \item[$\circ$] Agent $i$'s degree of \textit{persistence} is defined as the level up to which she is resistant towards changing her opinion of the previous time period, or $a_{ii}$.
-The population's degree of persistence is defined as the sum of the individuals' persistences, i.e., $\sum_j a_{jj} = \Tr{(A)}$.\footnote{$\Tr{(\cdot)}$ refers to the {\it trace function}, which is defined as the sum of the diagonal values of a square matrix.} \end{itemize} The main technical reason why the relative opinion model is better at explaining asymptotic phenomena than the classic models lies in the fact that for a general real-valued updating matrix $A$ a representative opinion vector ${\boldsymbol y}^{(t)}$ as described by Equation (\ref{eq_ROM_description}) may contain arbitrarily large entries as time proceeds.
-This does not hold in the special case that $A$ is a stochastic matrix\footnote{Matrix with nonnegative entries, and the entries of each row sum to $1$.}, as in the DeGroot model: then agents can only become more similar.
-During its evolution, the only relevant effect is how, at each point in time, the sum of the opinions is distributed over the agents; by an appropriate normalization the representative opinion vector can be forced to remain within a bounded subspace of ${\mathbb R}^N$ throughout (recalling that, when there are $N$ agents, the relative opinion states have in fact $N-1$ degrees of freedom).
+The population's degree of persistence is defined as the sum of the individuals' persistences, i.e., $\sum_j a_{jj} = \Tr{(A)}$.\footnote{$\Tr{(\cdot)}$ refers to the {\it trace function}, which is defined as the sum of the diagonal elements of a square matrix.} \end{itemize}